genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/01_database/03_how-to/04_helper/03_write-result/02_generic.md

 ## ModifyResult

-The `ModifyResult` is slightly more complex, it has a `record` property, which is the record in the database after the modify operation.
-There is also a `previous` property, which is the record as it was *before* the modify operation.
+The `ModifyResult` is slightly more complex.
+It has three properties:

+- a `record` property, which is the record in the database after the modify operation
+- a `previous` property, which is the record as it was *before* the modify operation
-Finally, there is a `modifiedFieds` property, which holds a `Set<String>` of the fields that were changed in the modify.
+- a `modifiedFields` property, which holds a `Set<String>` of the fields that were changed in the modify